Does My Website Have to Be ADA Compliant?

 What is WCAG?

-As we mentioned above, WCAG is considered to be the benchmark for digital accessibility.
-The most recent guidelines, WCAG 2.1, were published in July 2023 and include 61 success criteria.
-Each of these criteria are features that make a website more accessible and includes screen reader and assistive technology compatibility, clear contrast, the ability to enlarge font sizes, and more.
+As mentioned above, WCAG 2.1 Level AA is considered to be the accepted standard for digital accessibility.
+The guidelines include more than 70 success criteria (SC) that make a website more accessible.
+These accessibility features include assistive technology and screen reader compatibility, good color contrast, customizable text size, and more.

-In addition to WCAG guidelines, WCAG also includes varying levels of conformance.
-These include:
+In addition to WCAG guidelines, WCAG also includes varying levels of conformance, including:

-• Level A: This is the lowest level of conformance.
+• Level A: This is the lowest level of conformance and removes the most severe accessibility issues.

-What Types of Businesses Must Comply with ADA?
+What Types of Businesses Must Comply with the ADA?

 What’s the Difference Between the ADA and Section 508 Compliance?

-Unlike the ADA, Section 508 applies to federal agencies and any organization that receives federal funding, including contractors and suppliers.
-Section 508 requires federal agencies to make their information and communications technology (ICT) accessible to people with disabilities — which means in practice, they must conform to Level AA of WCAG.
+Unlike the ADA, Section 508 of the Rehabilitation Act applies to federal agencies and any organization that receives federal funding, including contractors and suppliers.
+Section 508 requires federal agencies to make their information and communications technology (ICT) accessible to people with disabilities.
+This means, in practice, organizations must conform to Level AA of WCAG 2.1.

 Examples of Poor Web Accessibility

-Even with ADA mandates around web accessibility, there are numerous accessibility issues users encounter.
-From poor color contrast to unhelpful alt text, here are some ways business websites can be inaccessible.
+Even with mandates around web accessibility, there are numerous ADA compliance issues users encounter.
+From poor color contrast to unhelpful alt text (also called alternative text), here are some ways business websites can be inaccessible.

-• Not enough color contrast: Poor color contrast can affect users with visual impairments (such as color blindness or low vision) to perceive information.
-You’ll want to ensure users can easily read your website copy regardless of the device type or lighting they’re accessing your site with.
-To ensure your site has appropriate color contrast ratios, consider using a free color contrast checker like this one.
+• Not enough color contrast: Poor color contrast can affect users with visual impairments (such as color blindness or low vision) in their ability to perceive information.
+You’ll want to ensure users can easily read digital copy regardless of the device they’re accessing your site with.
+To ensure your site has appropriate color contrast ratios (4.5:1 for normal text and 7:1 for larger text per WCAG’s recommendation), consider using a free color contrast checker like this one from AudioEye.

-• Mouse-only navigation: Not all users can use a mouse or trackpad to navigate the web.
-If your site does not offer additional navigation options such as keyboard navigation, it’s largely inaccessible to certain users.
+• Mouse-only navigation: Not all individuals can use a mouse or trackpad to navigate the web.
+If your site does not offer additional navigation options — such as keyboard navigation or assistive technologies — it’s largely inaccessible to certain users.

 • Unhelpful alt text: Alt text that is not descriptive enough is not helpful to users.
 Failing to accurately describe an image, graphic, or other visual element prevents users from fully understanding web content.
 To resolve this, ensure all visual elements include alt text and create descriptions that are detailed and accurate.

-• Including non-accessible documents: When you include PDFs or other documents on your website, are you making sure they’re accessible?
-If not, ensure documents include alt text for all visual elements, offer additional navigation options, and have PDF tags.
+• Including non-accessible documents: When you include PDFs or other online documents on your website, are you making sure they’re accessible?
+Your documents should include the same accessibility features as your website, including alt text for visual elements, multiple navigation options, proper labels, etc.

-To see what an accessible website does look like, check out these examples.
+To see what an accessible website looks like, check out these examples of accessible website design.

 How Can I Make My Website ADA-Compliant?